NeuroTechX/ntx_slack_archive/general.md

  >Hey!
 First time I'm hearing about it too, looks like it's the first time there doing it!
 But I found out through Brain Products, which is what I use for my EEG studies so should be legit

+7/4/2017 6:42 PM

+ **dano** :

+ >Cool, so any papers published recently that have to do with "mobile brain imaging" are eligible for an award of &lt;=$3000.
+Cool